case study

 3. Data Governance and Privacy

-DevTech’s Data Governance, Rights and Privacy experts at USAID Data Services support USAID on the structuring and formalizing of governance, policy, procedures, guidance, and standards on data management at the Agency with the objective of ensuring data value, transparency, security, and reliability.
+DevTech’s Data Governance, Rights and Privacy experts at DOS Data Services support DOS on the structuring and formalizing of governance, policy, procedures, guidance, and standards on data management at the Agency with the objective of ensuring data value, transparency, security, and reliability.
 Whether reviewing new legislation and federal mandates for any needed adjustments to Agency regulations or providing support to the Agency’s governing Data Board, DevTech’s¬ Data Services team has played a central role in facilitating the development of policy and guidelines for the Agency’s data-related priority areas, including artificial intelligence and data privacy and security.
-The team has also been instrumental in establishing processes and procedures at USAID for risk mitigation measures to minimize disclosure threats in critical categories, such as personally identifiable information or sensitive financial information.
+The team has also been instrumental in establishing processes and procedures at the DOS for risk mitigation measures to minimize disclosure threats in critical categories, such as personally identifiable information or sensitive financial information.

 4. Data Analysis, Visualization, and Reporting

-As USAID Data Services’ prime contractor, DevTech is responsible for overseeing a number of authoritative, integrated reports and platforms, such as USAID’s Enterprise Reporting Portal or ForeignAssistance.gov (a collaborative effort with the State Department), which compiles official financial and foreign assistance data from across the U.S. Government to respond to Congressional and other reporting requirements.
+As Data Services’ prime contractor, DevTech is responsible for overseeing a number of authoritative, integrated reports and platforms, such as the DOS’s Enterprise Reporting Portal or ForeignAssistance.gov (a collaborative effort with the State Department), which compiles official financial and foreign assistance data from across the U.S. Government to respond to Congressional and other reporting requirements.
 DevTech’s team of experienced data analysts, statisticians, and economists have provided Data Services with support in data selection, cleaning, analysis, and visualization for a variety of Agency research and reporting initiatives.
 This has entailed selecting indicators and standardizing data from third party sources, creating charts and graphics, conducting analysis, and writing reports.
-For example, USAID Data Services releases updated Country Profiles on a bi-annual basis.
+For example, DOS Data Services releases updated Country Profiles on a bi-annual basis.
 These reports contain compiled statistical information on select developing countries, which are presented in a clear and concise “Profile” format.
 The team also builds cutting-edge, data-supported web applications and produces interactive, easy-to-update, customized dashboards using tools like Tableau and D3 (for example, the IDEA Country Dashboard).

 5. Communications and Capacity Building

-DevTech’s Communications and Capacity Building experts on the USAID Data Services team are driven by the understanding that awareness of data resources and the capacity to engage with data throughout the data lifecycle is what drives success.
-Through the coordination of essential training and capacity building with outreach mechanisms, USAID Data Services has a proven track record of supporting staff in getting the most out of their data and information.
-This team is behind an ongoing USAID training program on data literacy, analysis, and visualization that adopts a blended training approach utilizing eLearning, virtual, and in-person (when available) training methods and incorporates best practices in adult learning and distance learning.
+DevTech’s Communications and Capacity Building experts on the DOS Data Services team are driven by the understanding that awareness of data resources and the capacity to engage with data throughout the data lifecycle is what drives success.
+Through the coordination of essential training and capacity building with outreach mechanisms, Data Services has a proven track record of supporting staff in getting the most out of their data and information.
+This team is behind an ongoing DOS training program on data literacy, analysis, and visualization that adopts a blended training approach utilizing eLearning, virtual, and in-person (when available) training methods and incorporates best practices in adult learning and distance learning.
 Specifically, this program supports building data management capacity across the Agency and fosters a culture of evidence-based learning.

 What our clients say